AMJADH195/devthings/_posts/2022-06-01-install-lamp-on-aws-ec2.md

-## How to Install LAMP (Linux, Apache, MySql & PHP) on AWS EC2 with Ubuntu 18.04
+## How to Install Apache, MySql and Phpmyadmin on AWS EC2 with Ubuntu 18.04
 In this article step-by-step process is discussed to setup LAMP stack in AWS EC2.
 This will include :
 - Creating an EC2 instance
 - Connection to the instance from your system